-Our success is based on focussing on a consistent approach to calculations across the school, regular and engaging opportunities to solve problems, Maths challenges and real-life applications of Maths skills as well as high parental engagement in pupil learning in Maths.
+Our success in Maths at Herne is based on a consistent approach to calculations across the school, regular and engaging opportunities to solve problems, Maths challenges and real-life applications of Maths skills.
+This works alongside high parental engagement in pupil learning in Maths.